jdum/odfdo/README.md

 this library to parse/generate `.ods` files:
 `https://github.com/jdum/odsgenerator` and `https://github.com/jdum/odsparsator`

-# Changes from former lpod library
+# Former lpod-python library

 `lpod-python` was written in 2009-2010 as a Python 2.x library,
 see: `https://github.com/lpod/lpod-python`

-`odfdo` is an adaptation of this former project. `odfdo` main changes from `lpod`:
+`odfdo` is an adaptation of this former project to Python 3.x with several improvements.

--   `odfdo` requires Python version 3.9 to 3.13.
-For previous Python versions see older releases.
--   API change: more pythonic.
--   include recipes.
--   use Apache 2.0 license.